ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Additional Experiments and Details

 \subsection{Additional Experiments on Different ID Datasets}

 In the main experiments, we use CIFAR-10 as the ID dataset across all experiments.
-Additionally, we present results for CIFAR-100 \citep{deng2009imagenet} as the ID dataset.
+Additionally, we present results for CIFAR-100 \citep{krizhevsky2009learning} as the ID dataset.
 For stationary settings, we consider two OOD datasets: (i) CIFAR-10 and (ii) Places365.
 In the nonstationary OOD settings, we evaluate the scenario where a shift occurs at $t = 50$k, transitioning from a Far-OOD mixture (MNIST, SVHN, and Texture) to a Near-OOD mixture (CIFAR-10, Tiny-ImageNet, and Places365).
 Results for stationary and distribution-shift settings are shown in Figures \ref{fig:stationary_d6} and \ref{fig:distr_shft_d6}, respectively.
 In addition, we have experiments in a large-scale setting using ViT-B/16 \citep{dosovitskiy2021imageworth16x16words} as the feature extractor and ImageNet-1k \citep{deng2009imagenet} as ID.
-In the stationary setting, we used OpenImage-O as OOD and compared ASAT against FSAT and FSFT with MSP and KNN scoring functions.
+In the stationary setting, we used OpenImage-O as OOD and compared ASAT against FSAT and FSFT with KNN and MDS scoring functions.
 As expected, ASAT outperformed FSAT in TPR while maintaining strict FPR control, which confirms that ASAT scales well to large datasets like ImageNet-1k and modern architectures like ViT.
 Results are shown in Figure \ref{fig:vit_imagenet}.